MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Rahul Rade, Seyed-Mohsen Moosavi-Dezfooli. *ICLR 2022*
   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adv-Attribute: Inconspicuous and Transferable Adversarial Attack on Face Recognition. [[paper]](https://arxiv.org/abs/2210.06871)
+  - Shuai Jia, Bangjie Yin, Taiping Yao, Shouhong Ding, Chunhua Shen, Xiaokang Yang, Chao Ma. *NeurIPS 2022*
+  - Key Word: Adversarial Transferability; Face Recognition.
+  - <details><summary>Digest</summary> In this work, instead of performing perturbations on the low-level pixels, we propose to generate attacks through perturbing on the high-level semantics to improve attack transferability.
+Specifically, a unified flexible framework, Adversarial Attributes (Adv-Attribute), is designed to generate inconspicuous and transferable attacks on face recognition, which crafts the adversarial noise and adds it into different attributes based on the guidance of the difference in face recognition features from the target.

 - Double Bubble, Toil and Trouble: Enhancing Certified Robustness through Transitivity. [[paper]](https://arxiv.org/abs/2210.06077) [[code]](https://github.com/andrew-cullen/doublebubble)
   - Andrew C. Cullen, Paul Montague, Shijie Liu, Sarah M. Erfani, Benjamin I.P.
 Rubinstein. *NeurIPS 2022*